mfixstsci/peewee4cosmo/README.md

     monitor_directory_from_configure.yaml/CCI/gsagtab_comparisons/gsag_by_date_55197-55927_167_FUVB.png
     monitor_directory_from_configure.yaml/CCI/gsagtab_comparisons/gsag_by_date_55197-55927_175_FUVB.png

+For FUVB, the high voltage was raised over the time period we selected from 167 to 175.

 ![Example Plot](docs/_static/gsag_by_date_55197-55927_167_FUVB.png "HV 167 FUVB over given time period.")
 ![Example Plot](docs/_static/gsag_by_date_55197-55927_167_FUVB.png "HV 175 FUVB over given time period.")

-For FUVB, the high voltage was raised over the time period we selected 167 -> 175.

 But you can select FUVA using the segment argument.

     $ cosmo_gsagtab_by_date --min_date 55197 --max_date 55927 --segment FUVA
     monitor_directory_from_configure.yaml/CCI/gsagtab_comparisons/gsag_by_date_55197-55927_169_FUVA.png

+FUVA was only operating at one high voltage over the same time period.
+Only one plot was created.

 ![Example Plot](docs/_static/gsag_by_date_55197-55927_169_FUVA.png "HV 169 FUVA over given time period.")

-Where as FUVA only operated at high voltage level 169.

 ### cosmo_gsagtab_residual_plot
 This entry point allows users to create figures that show the difference in gainsag between two different gain maps.

 **The gain map is the most up-to-date gain map.
 Other regions maybe sagged but the purpose of this plot is to show the difference between two gain sag tables!**

 `$ cosmo_gsagtab_residual_plot --old_gsagtab monitor_directory_from_configure.yaml/CCI/gsag_filter_2018-02-05T16-42-01.353932.fits --new_gsagtab monitor_directory_from_configure.yaml/CCI/gsag_filter_2018-05-07T11-48-22.542754.fits --out_dir some/dir/you/like`

+If there are any difference in other high voltage levels in the tables, a plot with the naming convention `gsagtab_residual_comparion_segment_hv_lvl.png` will be written to the out_dir provided.
+Here we selected one of the high voltage levels (169) for this example.

 ![Example Plot](docs/_static/gsagtab_residual_comparion_FUVB_169.png "Differences in gain sag tables for FUVB 169.")

-If there are any difference in other high voltage levels in the tables, a plot with the naming convention `gsagtab_residual_comparion_segment_hv_lvl.png` will be written to the out_dir provided.

 ### cosmo_gsagtab_creator
 This entry point allows users to create gain sag tables up to a certain date.
 This functionality is great for making gain sag tables on the fly.

 ### cosmo_gainmap_gsag_plot
 This entry point creates a figure of the gain sag plotted on top of the gain map for a specific high voltage level.